dmsl/anyplace/viewer/README.md

 (The index.html file cannot be simply opened through the file system because the browser will throw security errors.)

 **The port number is important**.
 For security purposes, AnyplaceServer accepts Cross-Origin requests from *localhost* only on ports 3030, 8080 and 9000.

+Its important to remember that a real installation will require a real web server like Apache.